awsdocs/aws-iot-docs/doc_source/connect-to-iot.md

 ![\[Image showing how AWS IoT Core provides device endpoints to connect IoT devices to AWS IoT and service endpoints to connect apps and other services to AWS IoT Core.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/iot-endpoints.png)

 There are several ways to interact with AWS IoT\.
-Apps and services can use the [AWS IoT Core service endpoints](#iot-service-endpoint-intro) and devices can connect to AWS IoT Core by using the [AWS IoT device endpoints](#iot-device-endpoint-intro) or [AWS IoT Core for LoRaWAN gateways and devices](#iot-lorawan-endpoint-intro)\.
+Apps and services can use the [AWS IoT Core \- control plane endpoints](#iot-service-endpoint-intro) and devices can connect to AWS IoT Core by using the [AWS IoT device endpoints](#iot-device-endpoint-intro) or [AWS IoT Core for LoRaWAN gateways and devices](#iot-lorawan-endpoint-intro)\.

-## AWS IoT Core service endpoints<a name="iot-service-endpoint-intro"></a>
+## AWS IoT Core \- control plane endpoints<a name="iot-service-endpoint-intro"></a>

-The AWS IoT Core service endpoints provide access to functions that control and manage your AWS IoT solution\.
+The **AWS IoT Core \- control plane** endpoints provide access to functions that control and manage your AWS IoT solution\.
 +

 **Endpoints**
-The AWS IoT Core service endpoints are Region specific and are listed in [AWS IoT Core Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html)\.
-The formats of the AWS IoT Core service endpoints are as follows\.
+The **AWS IoT Core \- control plane** endpoints are Region specific and are listed in [AWS IoT Core Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html)\.
+The formats of the **AWS IoT Core \- control plane** endpoints are as follows\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/iot/latest/developerguide/connect-to-iot.html)
 +